holyavkin/Public/codex.md

 - Abortion should be illegal.
 - Assisted suicide should be illegal.
 - Communism + new technologies might bring a better world.
-- Health care (physical & mental) should be available and affordable to everyone who needs it.
+- Healthcare (physical & mental) should be available and affordable to everyone who needs it.
 - The death penalty should be illegal.
 - Prisons should be about protecting the public, not about punishment.
 - Marijuana is better medicine than alchohol and should be legal to grow, sell, buy, and carry.